 Please keep your e-waste separate when you put it out on the same day you place your garbage and recycling out for collection.

-We are targeting equipment that is included in the National Television and Computer Recycling Scheme.
+We target equipment that is included in the National Television and Computer Recycling Scheme

 - televisions - plasma, Cathode Ray Tube (CRT), Liquid Crystal Display (LCD) and rear projection TVs